resilient-http/resilient.js/README.md

 - **refreshInterval** `number` - Servers list time to live in miliseconds.
 Default to `60000`
 - **enableRefreshServers** `boolean` - Enable/disable discovery servers auto discovery and refresh.
 Default `true`
 - **refreshServersInterval** `number` - Discovery servers list time to live in miliseconds.
 Default to `180000`
-- **refreshServers** `array` - Servers list for auto discover and refresh discovery servers.
+- **refreshServers** `array` - Servers list to refresh discovery servers.
 This will enable automatically update discovery servers list asking for them selves to the following list of servers.
 Default `null`
+- **useDiscoveryServersToRefresh** `boolean` - Enable/disable self-discovery using the discovery servers pools (useful for Hydra).
+This options requires the `refreshPath` be defined.
+Default `false`
 - **refreshPath** `string` - Discovery refresh servers lookup path.
 Example: `/app/hydra` for Hydra.
+This options requires you define `useDiscoveryServersToRefresh` to `true`.
 Default `null`
 - **refreshOptions** `object` - Custom HTTP options for discovery servers refresh.
 By default inherits from discovery options
-- **useDiscoveryServersToRefresh** `boolean` - Enable/disable self-discovery using the discovery servers pools (useful for Hydra).
-This options requires the `refreshPath` be defined.
-Default `false`
 - **promiscuousErrors** `boolean` - Enable promiscuous error handling mode.
 Client HTTP status errors (400-499) will be treated as failed request, retrying it until it has valid status (when `retry` is enabled).
 Default `false`

 Specific shared configuration options for the HTTP client for discovering processes